LeGrandMAG/my100daysofOpenSource/README.md

 I just got a feedback from another contributors of the **Milan Project**.
 TIL that it is best practice to wrap you <a> in the h element and not the opposite.
 Also, I jut got my first ever [LGTM🎉🎉🎉](https://github.com/IAmTamal/Milan/pull/500#issuecomment-1283556823) .
 More dopamine!

-Might contribute to other open source projects later today, but let see.
+Might contribute to other open source projects later today, but let's see.

 ### Thoughts: